Andrea Danti - Fotolia

 What makes sense for your organization?

 All of this points to the original questions facing the practitioner evaluating or using CASBs.
 It's complicated by the fact that not all CASB products operate the same way: some only support proxying, others only support API integration, and others support a combination of both.
-Understanding the architecture of the product or products in your organization's scope is a useful first step to evaluate the continued or initial suitability of a given product for your environment.
+Understanding the architecture of the product or products in your organization's scope is a useful step to evaluate the continued or initial suitability of a given product for your environment.

 The second step is to evaluate the tradeoffs involved in using proxying or API integration on a service by service basis.
 For example, Microsoft doesn't say you can't use proxy-based security for Office 365, it just warned that it's not recommended and that it might have trouble supporting it, which means there's no one size fits all answer.